filipton/qaf-templates/Actix/README.md

 # project_name_t

-This app is created using experimental stack called FN-Stack!
+This app is created using QAF!